Choose another writer in this calendar:

 magazines as Detective-Dragnet and Detective Action Stories.

-style, featured Jerry Frost, a flying Texas Ranger.
+style, featured Jerry Frost, a flying Texas Ranger, one of the "Hell's Stepsons".
 After Dallasine,

 a periodical he edited was closed, McCoy continued writing for the